qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Color.rst

 set_color_part
 ..............

-Sets a specific color component for a color string, e.g., the red component or alpha component.
+Sets a specific color component for a color string or a color object, e.g., the red component or alpha component.

 .. list-table::
    :widths: 15 85